Get Started with a Free Water Consultation

 Next, you’ll likely want to look for DIY solutions that address your hair, skin and nails.
 The focus here is generally on moisturizing — which means you might choose special shampoos and lotions designed to help lock in natural moisture while preventing mineral buildup.
 Remember that hardness can reduce the effectiveness of these products, so set your expectations accordingly.

-However, there’s one ongoing problem with these solutions, and that’s price.
-The longer you put up with hard water, the more you’ll end up spending on DIY cleaning products and new routines for your hair and skin.
+However, the longer you put up with hard water, the more you’ll end up spending on DIY cleaning products and new routines for your hair and skin.
 That’s not to mention the extra effort that comes with these temporary fixes.
 For these reasons and more, it’s smart to prioritize getting a water softener to address these issues once and for all.

 What Doesn’t Work